waseem-qikfox/qikfox3D-viewer/indra/newview/linux_tools/client-readme.txt

 1. INTRODUCTION
 -=-=-=-=-=-=-=-

 Hi!
-This is a BETA release of the Firestorm client for Linux.
+This is a BETA release of the qikfox3D client for Linux.
 The 'beta' status means that although we're still smoothing-out a few rough edges, this version of the client is functionally complete and should work quite well 'out of the box'.